mrDoctorWho/prosody-captcha/README.md

 	}
 ```

-You can run script "install.lua" to install this or instead of that while prosody developers didn't accepted "dataforms" changes you should replace standard prosody "dataforms.lua" located in ubuntu in /usr/lib/prosody/util by another one from this repository.
-You should do the same thing with "mod_register.lua" located in ubuntu in /usr/lib/prosody/modules.
+You can run script "install.lua" to install this.
+Also you might want to do it manually.
+Then you need to replace standard prosody "dataforms.lua", which is usually located in "/usr/lib/prosody/util" by another one from this repository.
+You should do the same thing with "mod_register.lua" located in "/usr/lib/prosody/modules".

-After this all you can try to register on your server and see the captcha.
+After this all you can try to register on the your server and see the captcha.